Last Updated on

 But, keep the linking within Google TOS.
 Here’s my point of view:

-From a SEO standpoint, most blog carnivals ask for participants to link back to the blog carnival announcement post.
+From an SEO standpoint, most blog carnivals ask for participants to link back to the blog carnival announcement post.
 The main purpose of this should be for traffic, and not for SEO.
-To stay on Google's friendly side, you can offer a specific piece of code people should use to link back to your blog carnival announcement, and that code should include a nofollow tag.
+To stay on Google’s friendly side, you can offer a specific piece of code people should use to link back to your blog carnival announcement, and that code should include a nofollow tag.